home

 Shri Datta Swami

-Meaning of Light: The Veda says “Param jyotih”.
-The Brahma Sutra says “Jyotir adhikaranat”.
-This means that whenever the word light comes [in a philosophical context], it only means God.
-In ancient times, light [lamp] was lit using ghee [clarified butter] or oil.
-Neither kerosene nor electricity was present at that time.
-In the evening when darkness came, the lamp would be lit and it was a necessity.
-In such light [in that context,] the ancient people used to bring in the concept of God in that light [lamp].
+The Veda says ‘Param Jyotih’.
+Brahma Sutra says ‘Jyoti radhikaraṇāt’.
+This means that whenever that word light comes, it means only God.
+In the ancient times light was lit using ghee or oil.
+Neither the kerosene nor current was present at that time.
+In the evening time when darkness comes the light was lit and it was a necessity.
+In such light they use to bring the concept of God.
 Due to light, darkness vanishes.
-Similarly, due to knowledge, ignorance disappears.
-The Gita says that knowledge is sattvam and sattvam is light.
+Similarly, due to knowledge ignorance disappears.
+The Gita says that Knowledge is Sattvam and Sattvam is light.
 Therefore, knowledge is light.
 Knowledge is God as said in the Veda.
-Therefore, light is thought to be God.
+Therefore, light is thought as God.

-Shiva represents knowledge as said “Jnanam Maheshwarat”.
-Therefore, understand the true knowledge and perform worship in the original and right sense.
-Only then will Lord Shiva be pleased with you in this Karteeka month.
+Shiva represents knowledge as said ‘Jñānaṃ Maheśvarāt’.
+Therefore, understand the true knowledge and do the worship in the right way.
+Then only Lord Shiva will be pleased with you in this Kartika month.

 ★ ★ ★ ★ ★